Technigo/project-survey/README.md

-Project Made during Technigo Bootcamp, Survey-project.
+Project 10, build a survey with react, Made during Technigo Bootcamp fall 2019.

 ## 1. What is this?
 This week's project was to use React to build a survey form.
 It should ask a couple of questions and when the user presses submit it should show a summery of their answers.
 The focus is to practice using React state and controlling forms.